- alternate chords

 Applied Gospel Chords

-Musical chords can be categorized according to their uses when playing gospel music.
+Musical chords can be categorized according to their uses when playing Traditional Gospel Music.
 Some chords may be listed in more than one category because of their multiple uses.
 There are at least five uses of chords.
 These uses are identified by category names:

 Melody chords are chords built around the melody notes of a song.
 Melody notes are the tune of the song.
 They are the root notes of melody chords.
 Melody notes are the pitches a soloist would sing.
 They are the foundation upon which the song is built.
-Melody chords are the foundation upon which the musical piece is built.
+Melody chords support the melody and are the foundation upon which the musical piece is built.

 Melody chords allow the musician to successfully play the song.
 Other chords are required to add color, depth, spice and flavor to the musical piece.
 The proper combination of melody chords and other chords is what gives Traditional Gospel Music it’s unique down home sound.